Shane Macgowan Cause of Death

 Shane MacGowan married Victoria Mary Clarke on November 26, 2018.
 Clarke is an Irish journalist and author who has written for various publications and authored a book titled “A Drink with Shane MacGowan,” which provides an intimate look at her husband’s life and career.
 The couple had been together for more than 30 years before tying the knot.
 Clarke has been a consistent source of support for MacGowan throughout his battles with addiction and health issues.

-See also Corey Haim Cause of Death
+See also Leonardo Da Vinci Cause of Death

 Shane MacGowan’s Teeth